Amsterdam

 • Pets accepted without supplement, basket and bowls provided

-• 24/7 gym with Technogym equipment
+• 24/7 fitness centre with Technogym equipment

 Tivoli Doelen Amsterdam Hotel